bvellacott/salesforce-build/README.md

 ###templates
 Contains the template directory structures to setup new page and static resource structures.
 Modify these to modify the results of the 'newPage' and 'newResource' scripts.

+**Please feel free to drop a line if you would like to contribute**